descope-sample-apps/nuxt-sample-app/README.md

 ## Features ✨

 - **Descope Login**: Users can login with their Descope credentials.
-- **User Dashboard**: After logging in, users are redirected to a dashboard which displays their information fetched using the Descope SDK.
+- **User Dashboard**: After logging in, users are redirected to a dashboard which displays their session information.
 - **Navbar**: A navigation bar that includes a login/logout button, which adjusts its display based on whether a user is logged in or not.

 ## Installation 💿

-> **Note:** If you don't already have the Angular CLI, install it before you follow the rest of the guide.
-You can do so with the following command: `npm install -g @angular/cli`

 1. Clone the repository: